Macon Truck Accident Attorneys

 When negotiations stall or there is still an unresolved liability argument, we will continue to prepare your case for trial if it becomes necessary.
 We are not afraid to stand up to these large trucking companies in court.
 We will aggressively fight for the compensation you are owed.

-Contact Macon Truck Accident Attorneys
+Contact Our Macon Truck Accident Lawyer

-You have many Macon truck accident lawyers to choose from, so you might be wondering what sets T. Madden & Associates apart.
+You have many Macon truck accident attorneys to choose from, so you might be wondering what sets T. Madden & Associates apart.
 Our firm has years of experience helping injured victims just like you.
 We understand the federal and state trucking laws, and we aren’t afraid to take a case to trial.
 We have successfully resolved numerous truck accident claims, including a severe accident on Valentine’s Day involving a father and son.
 We initiated a case that ultimately led to our clients receiving more than 3.25 million dollars from the defendants.